omegataupodcast/episode-prep/open/nuclearWeapons.md

   - Is the knowledge to build this stuff available?
   - What are the engineering challenges?
   - Or is it really about the raw materials and their refinement?
+  - What does a country like North Korea need to do to build a bomb?
+AKA "How to build a nuclear bomb as a developing country"